 photo: Carol Kyros Walker

 The Teachers

-Kerry Hubata recieved her training from Phyllis Wills and earned her Cecchetti student and teacher certificates under her tutelage.
+Kerry Hubata received her training from Phyllis Wills and earned her Cecchetti student and teacher certificates under her tutelage.
 She also studied at the Ellis-DuBoulay School, the University of Utah, the National Ballet School, Toronto, and with Vera Volkova at the Banff School of Fine Arts.
 She was a principal dancer with Evanston Concert Ballet and has done innovative work in liturgical dance.
-She is a member of the Cecchetti Council of America and has been teaching for 44 years, having co-founded The Evanston School of Ballet with Phyllis Wills in 1968.
+She is a member of the Cecchetti Council of America and has been teaching for 60 years, having co-founded The Evanston School of Ballet with Phyllis Wills in 1968.

+photo: Carol Kyros Walker